Fly Me to the Moon (manga): Manga

-Volume list

 Anime

 An anime television series adaptation was announced on March 4, 2020.
 The series was produced by Seven Arcs and directed by Hiroshi Ikehata, with Kazuho Hyodo writing the scripts, Masakatsu Sasaki designing the characters, and Endō composing the music.
-It ran for 12 episodes from October 3 to December 19, 2020 on Tokyo MX, ytv and BS-NTV.
+It ran for 12 episodes from October 3 to December 19, 2020, on Tokyo MX, ytv and BS-NTV.
 Akari Kitō, as her character Tsukasa Yuzaki, performed the opening theme "Koi no Uta" (恋のうた), while KanoeRana performed the ending theme "Tsuki to Hoshizora" (月と星空).

-Crunchyroll streamed the series in selective territories as part of its Crunchyroll Originals label.
-In Southeast Asia, Plus Media Networks Asia has licensed the series and they aired it on Aniplus Asia.
-On November 11, 2020, Crunchyroll announced that the series would receive an English dub, which premiered on November 20.